BlueSpeedsterYT/RSDKv2-Extended/README.md

 - `RETRO_ORIGINAL_CODE`: Removes any custom code. *A playable game will not be built with this enabled.* Takes a boolean, defaults to `off`.
 - `RETRO_SDL_VERSION`: *Only change this if you know what you're doing.* Switches between using SDL1 or SDL2.
 Takes an integer of either `1` or `2`, defaults to `2`.

-## Unofficial Branches
-Follow the installation instructions in the readme of each branch.
-* For the **Nintendo Switch**, go to [LittlePlanetCD's fork](https://github.com/LittlePlanetCD/Sonic-Nexus-Switch).
-* For **WebAssembly**, go to [Jdsle's fork](https://github.com/Jdsle/RSDKv2-Decompilation/tree/web).

-Because these branches are unofficial, we can't provide support for them and they may not be up-to-date.

 ## Other Platforms
-Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis, & SDL2 to power it, so the codebase is very multiplatform.
+Currently there are no supported platforms for RSDKv2 Extended, however the backend uses libogg, libvorbis, & SDL2 to power it, so the codebase is very multiplatform.
 If you're able to, you can clone this repo and port it to a platform not on the list.

 # Contact:
-Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.
+Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the original RSDKv2 decompilation or modding it.